 30 minutes before eating

-- Place the Yorkshire pudding tin over a direct heat.
-Fill one third of each section with the batter and quickly put the tin back on the baking sheet in the oven.
+- Fill one third of each section of the yorkshire pudding tin with the batter and quickly put the tin back in the oven on the middle shelf making sure there is enough room for the yorkshire puddings to puff up.
 Leave for 20 - 25 minutes until brown and puffed up.
-Remember, do not open the oven door during this time or they will not puff up.
+Remember, do not open the oven door during this time!

 10 minutes before eating

-- Put the cabbage and broccoli on to steam for about 5-6 minutes, then remove to a warm dish.
+- Put the cabbage on to steam for about 5-6 minutes, then remove to a warm dish.
 You may need to do this in batches, depending on the quantity.
+Place the carrots in a pan of water, bring to a boil and simmer for 5 minutes until tender.

 - To make the gravy, get the hot stock ready.
 Put the joint onto a carving dish.
-Pour away most of the excess fat from the roasting dish, leaving the meat juices.
 Place the tray over a low heat and when the juices begin to sizzle, add the plain flour and whisk quickly.
 When you have a paste, begin to add the stock a little at a time and keep whisking.
 Turn up the heat to medium and add the wine (if using).
 If the gravy is too thick, add a little more liquid, if it is too thin, let it bubble and reduce.
 Drain it through a sieve and pour into a warm jug.